Ch0pin/medusa/README.md

 ```
 medusa>hookall com.foo.class

-Hook has been added to the modules/schratchpad.me ,you may inlude it in the final script.
+Hook has been added to the modules/schratchpad.me ,you may include it in the final script.
 ```